Like taxes, it's only expected that regulation will increase

 - Basel Convention on the Control of Transboundary Movements of Hazardous Wastes requires prior completion of shipment documents to obtain informed consent for movement of goods and even deposits of funds to act as bonds in case of accidents in transit requiring recovery of potentially hazardous materials

-- Use of classifications of used equipment being prepared for reuse in compliance with the R2 standard - something TES is certified to
+- Use of classifications of used equipment being prepared for reuse in compliance with the R2 standard.
+Our facility in Seattle was amongst the first in the world to earn the new R2v3 certification.

 - We’ll help you avoid being mistaken for a ‘digital dumper’.
 We carefully consider the potential harm WEEE can cause people in developing countries so they’re never left to cope with potentially harmful recycling technologies and contamination